sandeeplingam1/saga/docs/data_ingestion.md

 To enhance search functionality, categorize data during the ingestion process with the `--category` argument, for example `scripts/prepdocs.ps1 --category ExampleCategoryName`.
 This argument specifies the category to which the data belongs, enabling you to filter search results based on these categories.

 After running the script with the desired category, ensure these categories are added to the 'Include Category' dropdown list.
-This can be found in the developer settings in [`Settings.tsx`](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/frontend/src/components/Settings/Settings.tsx).
+This can be found in the developer settings in `app/frontend/src/components/Settings/Settings.tsx`.
 The default option for this dropdown is "All".
 By including specific categories, you can refine your search results more effectively.

 ### Indexing additional documents

 To upload more PDFs, put them in the data/ folder and run `./scripts/prepdocs.sh` or `./scripts/prepdocs.ps1`.

-A [recent change](https://github.com/Azure-Samples/azure-search-openai-demo/pull/835) added checks to see what's been uploaded before.
+A recent change added checks to see what's been uploaded before.
 The prepdocs script now writes an .md5 file with an MD5 hash of each file that gets uploaded.
 Whenever the prepdocs script is re-run, that hash is checked against the current hash and the file is skipped if it hasn't changed.

 ### Removing documents